Koko-66/Project1_Domus-mea-finance/README.md

         - The site contains navigation bar, links to specific sections of the **Services** page on **Home Page** and _Back to Top_ link at the bottom of **Home Page** and **Services**.

     - I can find out more about the company, their ethos and professional affiliations.
-        - Home Page includes _About us_ and _Why Choose Us?_ sections with company statement, recommendations, and logos of professional bodies of which the company is a member with links to their sites.
+        - Home Page includes _Why Choose Us?_ section with a company statement, a section with other customers testimonies, and logos of professional bodies of which the company is a member and is accredited by with links to their sites.

     - I can easily locate contact information at any point in my journey through the site.
         - There is a separate **Contact Us** accessible from the navigation menu.